curefit/react-crux/readme.md

 }
 ```
 ### Nested Fields
+If the field is itself an object containing more fields, its _type_ should be "nested".
+A field with "nested" _type_ should have another mandatory field called _fields_.
+This is a list of all fields inside the nested object and each field follows the same schema as above.

 ### Default Models
 For a lot of values (e.g. enums, constants), typically its not desired to fetch them from the API server via http call.
 To support this, CRUX supports injecting of default models through the CRUX reducer. e.g.
 ```
+// DefaultModels.tsx

+const DefaultModels = {
+    mediaTypes: [
+        {
+            typeId: "IMAGE",
+            title: "Image"
+        },
+        {
+            typeId: "VIDEO",
+            title: "Video"
+        }
+    ],
+    addressTypes: [
+        {
+            typeId: "HOME",
+            title: "Home"
+        },
+        {
+            typeId: "OFFICE",
+            title: "Office"
+        },
+        {
+            typeId: "OTHERS",
+            title: "Other"
+        },
+    ]
+}

+// index.tsx (Main React App)
+import { DefaultModels } from "./DefaultModels"

+const appReducer = combineReducers({crux: CruxReducerFactory(DefaultModels), ...})
+const store = createStore(
+    appReducer,
+    applyMiddleware(thunk, createLogger())
+)
 ```
+### Filtering and Ordering

+### Refreshing other models in creation / modification mode

+### Dependent Dynamic Modelling

 # Examples